leahcim-design/astroDynamics/README.md

 In the following, a short explanation of the different classes is given.
 See also the UML class diagram in the *docs* folder.

 ### MassiveBodyInterface
-This is an abstract class that represents the basis for all celestial bodies with mass.
+This is an abstract class that is the basis for all celestial bodies with mass.
 All classes that represent a massive body must inherit from this interface.

 ### MassiveBodyDeltaInterface
 This is an abstract class that is the basic structure of a data-container to store the change of the dynamic properties of the corresponding massive body.
 For example, this would be the change in the center-of-mass position and the change in the center-of-mass velocity in the case of a point-mass like body.
-More complex bodies with internal structure could also have additional dynamic property-changes like angle-change gier-rate-change.
+More complex bodies with internal structure could also have additional dynamic property-changes like angle-change and gier-rate-change.

 ### MassiveSphere
 This class inherits from the MassiveBodyInterface.
 It represents a model of a spherical body.
 The radius, mass, density and the generated force-density are those of a mass sphere.
 The time-propagation is calculated as if the whole mass where centered in the center-of-mass in order to speed up calculations.
 In that sense this is a combination of an actual mass sphere and a point mass.